Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ## Deploying the auotmation

-To deploy the solution follow the instructions provided in the [deployment guidance](deploy.md)
+- To deploy the solution follow the instructions provided in the [deployment guidance](deployment.md).
+- Frequently asked question can be found in the [FAQ](faq.md) guidance.

 ## Solution components